 Once established, most honeysuckle plants will grow vigorously.
 Prune your common honeysuckle as you would any shrub or vine, removing dead or damaged twigs and branches throughout the season but save any hard pruning for after bloom.
 Early-blooming vining varieties that bloom on last year's growth, like common honeysuckle (Lonicera periclymenum), benefit from being cut back by one-third after the blooming period is over.
 If the vine gets out of control, cut it two feet above the ground.

 - Early Dutch Honeysuckle (Lonicera periclymenum 'Belgica' ) plants bear streaked, raspberry red flowers.

 - A popular woodbine (Lonicera periclymenum 'Serotina') produces flowers that are dark red on the outside and yellow and white inside.

 - Berries Jubilee (Lonicera periclymenum 'Monul') have yellow flowers, giving fruit to bright red berries.

 Semi-ripe cuttings can be taken for propagation in summer.
 Put the cuttings in a well-draining soil and wait for them to take root.

 Common Pests and Diseases

 While there are rarely any serious insect or disease issues, watch for honeysuckle aphids and scale.
 Leaf roller, dieback, and blights may also arise.
-Powdery mildew and leaf spots may occur in hot and humid summer climates—another reason to grow honeysuckle in cooler regions where it will thrive.
+Growing honeysuckle in regions with hot and humid summers could result in powdery mildew and leaf spots, which is why it's best to grow honeysuckle in cooler regions where it will thrive.